convox/docs/docs/example-apps/django.md

 $ convox deploy --wait
 ```

-Then you can run your migrations and create your super user same as you did against your local rack
+Then you can run your migrations and create your super user same as you did against your local Rack

 ```bash
 $ convox run web python manage.py migrate